 Cough is one of the primary symptoms of lung cancer.
-In smokers, this cough is often trivialized, because it is typical for COPD or the so-called smoker’s lung.
-Other possible symptoms are haemo ptysis, dyspnoea, bronchospasm and circumscribed pneumonic processes with fever and productive cough.
+In smokers, this cough is often trivialized because it is typical 0f COPD or the so-called smoker’s cough.
+Other possible symptoms are hemoptysis, dyspnea, bronchospasm, and circumscribed pneumonic processes with fever and a productive cough.
 When the tumor spreads to the pleura and ribs, the patients are suffering from chest pain.

-Many patients also report B-symptoms with fever, night sweats and weight loss of more than 10 % of body weight in the last 6 months.
+Many patients also report B-symptoms with fever, night sweats, and weight loss of more than 10% of body weight in the last six months.

 In the Pancoast syndrome, neuritic pain and vasomotor crises in hands and arms are of importance.
-If the tumor process is advanced, it can cause hoarseness by recurrent paresis and the Horner syndrome caused by paresis of the sympathetic nervous system.
+If the tumor process is advanced, it can cause hoarseness by recurrent paresis and Horner syndrome, caused by paresis of the sympathetic nervous system.

 If cancer has metastasized, metastases can cause discomfort.
 Brain metastases can cause neurological deficits and personality changes.
 Bone metastases can cause pain and pathological fractures.
 If the bone marrow is infiltrated, the patient will suffer from leukopenia and that results in infections.

 Para-neoplastic syndromes are typical for lung cancer.
 They can occur initially and are clinically important.
-Small cell lung cancer can produce ACTH, whereby it comes to hypokalemia and Cushing’s syndrome.
-In addition, the inadequate ADH formation with hyponatremia is possible and is called Schwartz-Bartter-syndrome.
-The Lambert-Eaton-syndrome, also typical for small cell lung cancer, is characterized by myasthenia in the pelvic girdle.
+Small cell lung cancer can produce ACTH, leading to hypokalemia and Cushing’s syndrome.
+In addition, inadequate ADH formation with hyponatremia is possible and is called Schwartz-Bartter-syndrome.
+Lambert-Eaton-syndrome, which is also typical for small cell lung cancer, is characterized by myasthenia in the pelvic girdle.

-Squamous cell carcinomas can cause the ectopic parathyroid hormone, which leads to hypercalcemia and hypophosphatemia.
-Hippocratic fingers and periostitis are rather found in adenocarcinoma.
+Squamous cell carcinomas can cause the secretion of ectopic parathyroid hormone, which leads to hypercalcemia and hypophosphatemia.
+In contrast, clubbed fingers and periostitis occur in adenocarcinoma.

-Regardless of the cancer sub-type are polymyositis, dermatomyositis, thrombophlebitis migrans and nephrotic syndrome possible.
+Regardless of the cancer sub-type, polymyositis, dermatomyositis, thrombophlebitis migrans, and nephrotic syndrome are possible.

-A rare variant is the Pierre-Marie-Bamberger-syndrome with pulmonary hypertrophic osteoarthropathy.
+A rare variant is Pierre-Marie-Bamberger-syndrome with pulmonary hypertrophic osteoarthropathy.

 Investigations of Lung Cancer